knakamura13/mlrose-torch/README.md

-# mlrose: Machine Learning, Randomized Optimization and SEarch
+# mlrose-torch
+mlrose-torch forks the [original work by Genevieve Hayes (i.e., mlrose)](https://github.com/gkhayes/mlrose) and adds PyTorch support (for activation functions) and advanced NumPy vectorization (to replace slow vanilla Python code).
+Furthermore, Python 3 type hints have been added to all function and method definitions, tests have been made more reliable with the use of random seeds, and code has been cleaned up/refactored wherever possible to improve readability.

+## Project Background
 mlrose is a Python package for applying some of the most common randomized optimization and search algorithms to a range of different optimization problems, over both discrete- and continuous-valued parameter spaces.

-## Project Background
 mlrose was initially developed to support students of Georgia Tech's OMSCS/OMSA offering of CS 7641: Machine Learning.

 It includes implementations of all randomized optimization algorithms taught in this course, as well as functionality to apply these algorithms to integer-string optimization problems, such as N-Queens and the Knapsack problem; continuous-valued optimization problems, such as the neural network weight problem; and tour optimization problems, such as the Travelling Salesperson problem.
 It also has the flexibility to solve user-defined optimization problems.